-Colchester High School offers "AP U.S. History," "AP U.S. Government & Politics," and "AP European History".
+Colchester High School offers "AP U.S. History," "AP U.S. Government & Politics," and "AP Human Geography".
 Each is a full-year introductory college course that prepares students for the respective advanced placement exams.
 Each exam offers students the opportunity to earn three college/university credits.

 Students must have strong reading and writing skills, a love of history, and a willingness to work hard.
-Students in AP History will encounter a rigorous curriculum that requires tenacity and resourcefulness.
-AP U.S. Government & Politics is open to grades 10-12, while AP U.S. History and AP European History are both recommended for grades 11 and 12.
+Students in AP social studies will encounter a rigorous curriculum that requires tenacity and resourcefulness.
+AP social studies courses are open to all students in grades 10-12 who possess academic and intellectual readiness.